4 Tips for effective home working ......

 Even if you don’t have a personal work environment dedicated to welcoming your new professional life, here are a few tips to help you arrange your work environment in the best way possible.

 - If you don’t have a dedicated workspace: A corner of the living room can be used as an office.
-Opt for a table and find the most comfortable chair, as you may be sitting for long periods of time.
-You should be able to rest your arms and forearms on your work surface at a 90° angle.
+Opt for a table, or possibly a folding desk, and find the most comfortable chair, as you may be sitting for long periods of time.
+You should be able to rest your arms and forearms on work surface at a 90° angle.
+If you can, it is a good idea to invest in a well designed work chair, otherwise your back may pay the price in the long run.
 Don’t forget to stay close to an electrical outlet to plug in your computer battery.

 - Avoid eye strain: Choose a bright space if possible, close to a window but do make sure you avoid sun glare on your screen.
 Alternatively add a desk lamp and/or a light fixture to sufficiently light up your workspace.
 Don’t place your lamp too close to your computer to avoid reflections on the screen that could strain your eyes.
 Adjust the brightness of the screen to match the room lighting.
 If the white background of a document looks like a light source: your screen is too bright; if it looks dull and grey: your screen is probably too dark.
 You can also adjust the contrast and font size to your liking.
 Alternate your tasks and stretch your hands, neck, shoulders and lower limbs regularly.

-- Don’t forget, keep everything you need to work effectively from home within easy reach.
-A desk drawer or pedestal can help to keep things organised, alternatively use a box to keep your essentials in can be really useful.
+- Don’t forget to keep essential items close to hand.
+Keep everything you need to work effectively from home within easy reach.
+A desk drawer can help to keep things organised, or a pedestal with a filing drawer will keep paperwork tidy, and confidential if it has a lock.
+Alternatively using a box to keep your essentials in can be really practical.

 2. Make a schedule